How depressive symptoms may present in autistic adults

 Signs and indicators that may be important

-• Suicidal thoughts may be spoken about in a flat, matter-of-fact, or very direct way, with little visible distress.
+• Suicidal thoughts may be spoken about in a blunt, flat, very direct, or matter-of-fact way, sometimes with humour or joking, even when the distress is severe.

-• Depression attacks may involve sudden intense hopelessness, feeling out of control, and fast-rising suicidal thoughts.
+• Depression attacks may involve sudden, intense depressive feelings of hopelessness, feeling out of control, and fast-rising suicidal thoughts.

 Important note